dirkakrid/ZenPacks.skills1st.FancyEmail/README.rst

 zenpack --link --install ZenPacks.skills1st.FancyEmail

+Note that on the initial installation of the ZenPack, you may see the following failure message:

+ComponentLookupError: (<InterfaceClass Products.ZenModel.interfaces.IAction>, u'fancyemail')

+A second installation attempt appears to fix this issue and the ZenPack installs successfully.

 Restart zenhub, zopectl and zenactiond after installation.
+For Zenoss 5, restart Zenoss.core.